ggkitsas/seafile-cryptostick/README.md

 #### Using blank Crypto Stick and OpenPGP Card
 When using a blank device, you either have to generate new keys, or import keys from a backup file.
 The dialog responsible for these actions will pop-up automatically when you choose to use a blank device during creation or syncing of a library:

-From this dialog you can choose if you want to generate or import keys:
 ![Generate/Import keys](https://github.com/ggkitsas/seafile-cryptostick/blob/master/screenshots/generate-import-key.png)

 To generate keys: